souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

 include.

 ### My Personal Reflection
-This felt different from the other days — instead of just summarizing a paper, I noticed a real gap (it never actually tested hallucination) and came up with my own way to fix it.
+This day felt different from the other days.
+Instead of just summarizing a paper, I noticed a real gap — it never actually tested hallucination — and came up with my own way to fix it.
 It's still just a proposal, not tested, but it feels more like my own work than the earlier days.